electrikmilk/cherri/ReadMe.md

 - 🥩 Enter actions raw with custom identifier and parameters
 - ❓ Define import questions
 - 📇 Generate VCards for menus
-- 🔢 Strongly typed with type inference
+- 🔢 Strongly statically typed with type inference

 ### Learn more